bz-cli/bz-cli/README.md

 # bz-cli
 Develop custom connectors for Bizagi Studio blazingly fast.
-With bz-cli you are now able to use develop wihout the connector editor developed by Bizagi.
+With bz-cli you are now able to develop wihtout the connector editor developed by Bizagi.

 ## Installation
 ~~~